Complying with NYC Fair Workweek Laws 2024

 What is the NYC Fair Workweek Law and who does it apply to?

-The NYC Fair Workweek Law, part of the Fair Workweek legislation, aims to establish a stable and predictable work environment for service-based employees.
+The NYC Fair Workweek Law, aims to establish a stable and predictable work environment for service-based employees.
 It applies primarily to fast-food and fast-casual chain workers in establishments with over 30 locations nationwide, including franchisees.

-What are Good Faith Estimates and what details must they include for NYC Fair Workweek compliance?
+What are Regular Schedules and what details must they include for NYC Fair Workweek compliance?

 How does the Right to Rest rule affect scheduling of shifts in New York?